 There has been an increase in AKU patients reporting problems with their heart, blood pressure and cholesterol.
 These are the main features of alkaptonuria that have the potential to be fatal.

 Some health professionals believe the link between heart problems and AKU may have been previously underestimated.
-However, involvement of the heart is still believed to be an uncommon symptom, usually occurring later in life2
+However, heart issues are still believed to be an uncommon symptom, usually occurring later in life2

 Published: 25.01.20 Next review: 25.01.23